johntitus/node-horseman/Readme.md

     Default is `true`.
     If jQuery is already present on the page, it is not injected.
   * `jQueryLocation`: the location of the jQuery file to be loaded into the page.
-    Defaults to the location shipped with node-horseman.
+    Defaults to the jQuery file shipped with node-horseman.
   * `injectBluebird`: whether bluebird is automatically loaded into each page.
     Default is `false`.
     If `true` and `Promise` is already present on the page, it is not injected.